Edition 5, 2019

 NRL’s in-house HTLV Proviral Load Assay for research use only

 NRL developed an in-house HTLV proviral load assay to provide testing as part of an NH&MRC project investigating the prevalence and clinical sequelae of HTLV in indigenous communities in central Australia.
 The assay detects HTLV-including subtype 1c which is Australo-Melanesian strain found in PNG, Solomon Islands, Vanuatu and Australia.
-The assay was initially developed for use with buffy coats obtained from whole blood but has also been adapted for other sample types including Dried Blood Spots and Cerebrospinal Fluid.

 The introduction of the new in-vitro diagnostic (IVD) framework on the 1 July 2017 required all IVDs to be registered on the Australian Register of Therapeutic Goods (ARTG).
 NRL intended to register the in-house HTLV proviral load assay, however the platform used will soon be obsolete and therefore this assay will no longer be registered in its current format.
 Consequently, NRL is currently unable to offer this assay for diagnostic or monitoring purposes but does continue to perform the assay for research use only where appropriate ethics approval has been obtained.